benduran/pyth-pro-demo/README.md

    pnpm install
    ```

-4. Create a `.env` file in the project root and add your Pyth Lazer auth token:
+4. Create a `.env` file in the project root and add your pyth_lazer auth token:

    ```bash
    VITE_PYTH_LAZER_AUTH_TOKEN=your_auth_token_here